erendemirel/garde/README.md

 ---

 #### 1. Configure built-in TLS (Conditional)
+Configure the application to use built-in TLS

+> [!IMPORTANT]
-Configure the application to use built-in TLS(__Note that__ if you don't use built-in TLS, you cannot use mTLS and API-key authentication)
+> if you don't use built-in TLS, you cannot use mTLS and API-key authentication

 - Gather your SSL certificates: